Communication Studies

 Become an effective communicator

-Life is made of relationships, and communication studies majors learn how to grow and maintain those relationships in a variety of contexts.
 Communication studies prepares you for a wide variety of careers in business, industry, government, nonprofit organizations or human services.
+A foundation in communication theory and practical skills in effective communication can enhance your academic, personal, and professional life.
 As one of the most desired skills by employers, being an effective communicator means you're better suited to work in teams, assist clients and customers, and manage personnel.

 Programs of Study